Weight calculation (window)

 • Rounding rules that you have created yourself in the window Rounding rules.

-To create a new set of Rounding rules or modify an existing one, click on or at the drop-down menu.
+If you want to create a new set of Rounding rules or edit an existing one, click or next to the drop-down list.
 For more information, see Rounding rules (window).

-If you use extra dimensions, you can choose whether an extra dimension is calculated individually or whether you want two or more to be added together.
-The checkbox works like this:
+If you are using extra dimensions, you can choose whether an extra dimension should be calculated individually or whether you want two or more to be totalled together.
+The tick box works as follows:

-The checkbox is automatically selected (and cannot be changed) for the dimensions Volume, Pallet space and Load metre, as these dimensions are always calculated individually.
+The tick box is automatically ticked (and cannot be changed) for dimensions Volume, Pallet space and Load metre, as these dimensions must always be calculated individually.

-For extra dimensions, tick the checkbox if you want the extra dimension to be calculated individually.
+For extra dimensions, tick the box if you want the extra dimension to be calculated individually.

-• : If you use extra dimensions, you can untick the checkbox for two or more extra dimensions.
+• : If you are using extra dimensions, you can deselect the tick box for two or more extra dimensions.
 The extra dimensions will then be added together.
 See the example below.

 Function